How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 How to Work in the Gig Economy and Still Save Like a Corporate Lifer

-There are lots of things to recommend the freelance lifestyle.
-But matching retirement contributions and a regular paycheque aren't among them.
+There are lots of things to recommend about the freelance lifestyle.
+But matching pension contributions and a regular pay cheque aren't among them.
 Here's how to be the boss of your own money.

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our “How To” series, where we lay out smart and easy-to-understand advice on navigating the financial world.